Camwyn/go-dependency-check/README.md

 None.
 Really.
 OK, it does expect some logic in the naming of classes and functions, but that's about it!

 ##What it does
 GO Dependency Check allows you to use a few filter calls and a short function to test plugin dependencies prior to `init`.
-By leveraging the earlier `plugins_loaded` action hook, we can check dependencies prior to plugin init.
+By leveraging the earlier `after_setup_theme` action hook, we can check dependencies prior to plugin init.
 If a missing dependency is discovered, we create a plugin-specific filter so the plugin can test against it and shut down as to avoid fatal errors.

-As an added bonus, you get a spiffy admin alert to notify you that you have to activate (or install) other plugins.
+Additionally, you get a spiffy admin alert to notify you that you have to activate (or install) other plugins.
+As an added bonus, the plugin also adds information on how long it takes to the notice.

 ##Usage
 Recommended setup: